Countess Wear roundabout, Exeter

 Phase 1: 12 to 26 October – Rydon Lane closures (Rydon Lane arm closed from 8 pm to 6 am.
 The 3 other arms of the roundabout will remain open)

-Phase 2: 27 October to 17 November – Full closure (8 pm to 6 am) of Countess Wear roundabout and short lengths of each arm, extended lengths on Topsham Road (towards the city centre) and along Rydon Lane for surfacing.
+Phase 2: 27 October to 7th December – Full closure of Countess Wear Roundabout for surfacing.
+These works will include re-surfacing the roundabout and short lengths of each arm, there will be extended lengths of surfacing on Topsham Road (towards the city centre) and along Rydon lane, as part of the road closure we will also be carrying out drainage improvements to tackle historical flooding problems, renewing lining, High friction surfacing traffic loops and carrying out footpath repairs / upgrades.

 We will aim to get the noisiest of the work carried out by 11 pm.
 The road will be re-opened as early as the work has finished and it is safe to do so.
 There will be no weekend working.